Click here for slides & recordings from our series of CFA webinars

-Background to CFP
+Background to CFA

 The Climate Finance Accelerator (CFA) is an innovative international initiative supported by the UK Government and other international donors.
 Its aim is to accelerate the transformation of Nationally Determined Contributions (NDCs) into Climate Investment Plans supported by pipelines of bankable projects needed to attract investment at scale from the private sector.